Neutron and muon-induced background studies for the AMoRE double-beta decay experiment: Conclusion

 \section{Conclusion}

 In this study, we have simulated both the cosmic-ray muons and the underground environment neutrons, as well as all the secondary particles.
-We quantitatively tested the effects of the neutron and muon-induced backgrounds by configuring different shielding layers with the active Veto system.
-We studied the shielding effects with various thicknesses of lead in configuration 1 and found that it is good enough to shield gamma rays with even a 10-cm-thick lead layer for the AMoRE-II experiment.
-However, an additional 50-cm-thick PE is needed to effectively shield neutrons.
+Because these backgrounds depend strongly on an experimental design, as reported in Refs.~\cite{gerda:2007,cuore:2010}, we quantitatively tested the effects of the neutron and muon-induced backgrounds by configuring different shielding layers with the active Veto system.
+We studied the shielding effects with various thicknesses of lead in configuration 1 and found that it is good enough to shield muon-induced gamma rays with even a 10-cm-thick lead layer for the AMoRE-II experiment.
+However, there should be other gammas from the radioisotopes in the rock, which should be considered with a lead layer as thick as 30~cm.
+In addition, an additional 50-cm-thick PE is needed to effectively shield neutrons.
 The water shield in configuration 2 is found to be more effective than lead for shielding neutrons.
 Therefore, it is also possible to put a 100-cm-thick water shielding layer in configuration 1, instead of the PE shield, to meet the zero-background requirement for the AMoRE-II project.